-Arctic Research Support and Logistics — Resource Page
+Arctic Research Support and Logistics

-|Renee D. Crainemail@example.com||(703) 292-4482||755 S|
+|Renee D. Crainfirstname.lastname@example.org||(703) 292-4482||W7154|

-|Frank R. Rackfirstname.lastname@example.org||(703) 292-2684||755 S|
+|Frank R. Rackemail@example.com||(703) 292-2684||W7189|

-The Arctic Research Support and Logistics (RSL) Program supports the fieldwork of research projects funded through science programs in the Arctic Sciences Section.
-The RSL program was created to make fieldwork safer, more efficient, and more cost-effective.
-The RSL program supports facilities and services to the research community through grants, cooperative agreements, and contracts.
-The RSL program may co-fund logistics for proposals funded elsewhere at NSF or at other agencies as a result of co-review and co-funding discussions involving the Arctic Sciences Section program officers.
-Researchers should plan to go to the field no sooner than one year after submission to allow time for NSF to plan, budget, and complete environmental compliance for projects.
+The Arctic Research Support and Logistics (RSL) Program supports the fieldwork of research projects funded through the Arctic Sciences Section.
+The purpose of the RSL program is to make Arctic fieldwork safer, more efficient, and cost-effective.
+The RSL program supports facilities and services to the research community through grants, cooperative agreements, interagency agreements, memorandums of understanding, and contracts.
+The RSL program may make its services available for proposals funded by other NSF programs or by other agencies or research institutions on a cost-reimbursable basis or, in some cases, as co-funding.
+Pre-negotiation is required for these instances prior to submitting a proposal.

-- Training for field safety, small boats, tower climbing and other field-based activities
+- Training for field safety, small boats, tower climbing, and other field-based activities

 - Coordination with local communities